On the distribution of the Hodge locus: Preliminaries

 If $K$ is a totally real number field a $K$-\emph{Hodge-Lie algebra} is the datum of a reductive Lie algebra $\fg$ over $K$ and of a $\QQ$-Hodge-Lie algebra structure on $\Res_{K/\QQ} \fg$. \end{defi}

 \begin{rmk} In \Cref{HL-algebra} the notation $\fg^i$ abbreviates the classical $\fg^{i, -i}$ of Hodge theory. \end{rmk}

-\begin{rmk} If $\fg$ is a $K$-Hodge-Lie algebra then any factor of the Lie algebra $\fg$ is a $K$-Hodge-Lie subalgebra of $\fg$.
-In particular the derived Lie algebra $\fg^\der$ is a $K$-Hodge-Lie subalgebra of $\fg$, which is equal to the adjoint $K$-Hodge-Lie algebra $\fg^\ad$ quotient of $\fg$ by its center; and being simple as a $K$-Hodge-Lie algebra is equivalent to being simple as a $K$-Lie algebra. \end{rmk}
+\begin{rmk} If $\fg$ is a $K$-Hodge-Lie algebra then the derived Lie algebra $\fg^\der$ is a $K$-Hodge-Lie subalgebra of $\fg$, which is equal to the adjoint $K$-Hodge-Lie algebra $\fg^\ad$ quotient of $\fg$ by its center; if $\fg$ is semi-simple as a Lie algebra, then its simple factors are naturally $K$-Hodge-Lie algebras; and being simple as a $K$-Lie algebra is equivalent to being simple as a $K$-Hodge-Lie algebra. \end{rmk}

 \begin{rmk} Given $h : \bS \to \G_\RR $ a pure Hodge structure on a real algebraic group $\G_\RR$ in the sense of \cite[(page 46)]{Simpson}, the adjoint action of $h$ on the Lie algebra $\fg_\RR$ endows $\fg_\RR$ with the structure of a real Hodge-Lie algebra.
 Conversely one easily checks that a real Hodge-Lie algebra structure on $\fg_\RR$ integrates into a Hodge structure on some connected real algebraic group $\G_\RR$ with Lie algebra $\fg_\RR$.
 In particular if a simple real Lie algebra $\fg_\RR$ admits a Hodge-Lie structure its complexification $\fg_\CC$ is still simple, see \cite[4.4.10]{Simpson}. \end{rmk}